APogue/APogue.github.io/_posts/2025-10-07-ucr-analysis.md

 - What is JAG
     - What is it used for
     - Methods
-        - Concern is for the state-level funding, further breakdowns between SSA and local agencies not considered
+        - Concern is for the state-level funding, further breakdowns between SAA and local agencies not considered
         - They use a sliding window containing the 3 most recent years of complete data, they have been using the 2018-2020 window since the 2022 FY (I believe) and through FY 2025 (although that report is unpublished)
         - What is CIUS
             - What constitutes a violent crime?